Ransomware and other cybercrime attacks are the easiest way for criminals to extract money from you while maintaining anonymity.

 Many of your customers’ data might exist solely online, with one system admin accessing all systems with the same login credentials.

 What if those credentials are shared between staff and the system administrator leaves your company?
 Will they still have backdoor access?

-The most vulnerable are organisations with a high admin staff turnover and highly privileged login accounts.
+Organisations with a high admin staff turnover and highly privileged login accounts are the most vulnerable.
 Larger organisations also have the money to pay a ransom, so they are on the criminals’ ‘hit list’.